-The Grade 9 curriculum supports age appropriate topics that include mental health, social media, CPR/AED/First Aid, alcohol and drugs, reproductive system and disease prevention.
-Through discussion, identification and description we recognize the social, emotional and physical development of all students.
+The Grade 9 curriculum supports age appropriate topics that include mental health, social media, CPR, alcohol and drugs, reproductive system and disease prevention.
+Through discussion, identification and description we recognize the social, emotional and physical development of all students and will learn skills to manage anxiety and stress.